Frequently Asked Questions

 - For support group only, you will be asked to make an appointment with Tu Nidito for an in-person intake at Tu Nidito and complete some paperwork.
 During your intake you and your family will get a tour of Tu Nidito and learn more about what to expect from your experience.
 Once your paperwork is complete you will be placed into a support group night depending on your availability and reason for coming to Tu Nidito.

 - Families with a seriously ill child referred will be contacted by a Support Specialist within 24 hours of referral.
-The Support Specialist can come to your home, hospital or another location outside of or at Tu Nidito to meet you and explain services and determine your family’s needs.
+The Support Specialist can come to your home, hospital or another location outside of Tu Nidito to meet you, explain services and determine your family’s needs.

 In 2020 Tu Nidito supported 325 families representing 550 children and 405 adults.
 An additional 35 young adults were supported and over 1,100 community members received education or intervention services.